wulfsberg/angular-material-kickstart/README.md

 (**Note**: You may also want to add `--skip-git` if you use another source control system or prefer to initialize it in other ways).

+The `[project-name]` is, well, the project name.
+Primarily, this becomes the folder name, and also shows up as package name in `package.json`.

-The `project-name` is, well, the project name.
-The `component-prefix` is a short prefix to component names, which is used when generating new components to avoid name collision between different libraries.
+The `[component-prefix]` is a short prefix to component names, which is used when generating new components to avoid name collision between different libraries.
 This should typically be company/customer-specific, though in some cases a project may be large enough to warrant its own prefix.

-We use SASS as the stylesheet language, in part because it works well with Material Design.
+We use [SASS](http://sass-lang.com/) as the stylesheet language, in part because it works well with Material Design.

 Step into the newly generated folder and add the following dependencies: